 SPACE COAST SPORTS HALL OF FAME SPOTLIGHT: Bunny Cederlund Iconic Masters Swimmer

-iconic Masters swimmer and inspiration to us all
+2012 Space Coast Sports Hall of Fame iconic Masters swimmer was inspiration to us all

 SPACE COAST DAILY TV: When Bunny Cederlund’s name came up for consideration by the Space Coast Sports Hall of Fame selection committee she was a consensus choice for the amateur category.